 It was a working day for us, the day began at 05.00 and at 23.30 now, it still doesn’t seem to end.
 We’re now tired and all we crave is for a flat surface to rest our back at, at times your body fails to understand the support mechanism of the recliners over time.
 That’s the spooky truth of being a full time working yet a backpacker.

+We arrive at Gare du Nord in Paris at 23.45, and have to rush to the local SNFC train to reach our accommodation.
 We always prefer public transport anywhere round the globe, against uber or taxi.
 As we reach Paris, we had to be well versed with the transport especially during the night.
 And that’s where all my research comes into play 😉

 My next blog will help you discover Paris from the eyes of a backpacker…